 We’re being proactive and exploring other ways to manage our beaches from the risk of coastal erosion in the future.
 As well as local sand renourishment pumping, nearshore sand nourishment is another method we could use to do this.
-The results of this trial will help us understand how effective the technique is at Maroochydore.
+This trials results have helped us understand how effective the technique is at Maroochydore.

 Studies show that there is a limited supply of sand on the Sunshine Coast.
 Maroochydore beach has been subject to significant erosion events and the addition of new sand from an external source will help to restore sand to the beach and protect the area from erosion.